telerik/winforms-docs/gridview/cells/conditional-formatting-cells.md

 RadGridView provides convenient form which the end user could use to create formatting objects:![gridview-cells-conditional-formatting-cells 003](images/gridview-cells-conditional-formatting-cells003.png)

 To access and customize the dialog, you can use the  __ConditionalFormattingFormShown__ event of RadGridView.
-For example, here is
-          how to disallow displaying of non-visible columns in the drop down and also, specify the format of displaying the columns as  __name and header text__:
+For example, here is how to disallow displaying of non-visible columns in the drop down and also, specify the format of displaying the columns as  __name and header text__:
-        #_[C#] Expression based formatting objects_

 {{source=..\SamplesCS\GridView\Cells\ConditionalFormattingCells.cs region=expression}}
 {{source=..\SamplesVB\GridView\Cells\ConditionalFormattingCells.vb region=expression}}